dataforaction-tom/stackmap/README.md

 Stackmap is an open source tool that solves this problem.
 It provides a guided wizard that walks anyone with operational knowledge through mapping their organisation's technology — systems, integrations, data, and ownership — in an afternoon, with no enterprise architecture training required.
 The result is an immediately useful architecture map with Mermaid diagrams, cost analysis, and optional risk assessment.

-Stackmap was built in response to findings from GDS Local's "Sourcing the Stack" initiative, which found that 54% of councils already document architecture but use spreadsheets that are hard to aggregate and limited in usefulness.
-The same is true — often worse — across the VCSE sector.

 ## Features